GiveMeTheZuck-rn/DiscordRPCLinux/README.md

 https://github.com/jordansissel/xdotool
 https://github.com/dancor/wmctrl

-(may be avalible by your package manager)
+(may be available by your package manager)

 Head over to https://discord.com/developers/applications